Download the all-new Republic app:

 Advertisement

-"In 1675, Guru Teg Bahadur confronted Mughal emperor Aurangzeb against forced religious conversion of Hindus, an act for which he was publicly beheaded in Delhi.
-In giving his life to protect a religion that was t his own, he is fondly remembered by Sikhs as ''Dharam Di Chadar'', or Shield of Religions," Toomey explained.
+"In 1675, Guru Teg Bahadur confronted Mughal emperor Aurangzeb against the forced religious conversion of Hindus, an act for which he was publicly beheaded in Delhi.
+In giving his life to protect a religion that was not his own, he is fondly remembered by Sikhs as ''Dharam Di Chadar'', or Shield of Religions," Toomey explained.

 Advertisement